Ira A. Fulton College of Engineering and Technology

 Figure 2 - Profile view of a "roller".
 Courtesy of Wright Water Engineers, Inc. and ASDSO.

 An important phenomenon responsible for dissipating energy in a channel is the hydraulic jump.
 A hydraulic jump occurs in a channel when shallow, high velocity (supercritical) water meets slower moving (subcritical) water.
 The short and turbulent transition between the two water depths is called a hydraulic jump.
-An image of a hydraulic jump can be seen in Figure 3 where shallow, fast moving water meets deeper and slower moving water at a hydraulic jump.
-When there is a large amount of excess of energy in a channel it can be dissipated by a hydraulic jump.
+An image of a hydraulic jump can be seen in Figure 3.
+When there is a large amount of excess energy in a channel it can be dissipated by a hydraulic jump.
 At many overflow structures, especially large ones, a stilling basin may be installed to control and confine the resulting hydraulic jump.
-At many smaller low-head structures stilling basins are not installed.
-The hydraulic jumps near these structures may not be controlled as well as a structure designed with a stilling basin.
-If the high energy water flowing over a drop structure (headwater) can force the water away from the downstream face of the structure away from the face of the structure, then a "fully developed" hydraulic jump can occur, much like the one in Figure 4.
+At many smaller low-head structures stilling basins are not installed, as a result the hydraulic jumps near these structures may not be well controlled.
+If the high energy water flowing over a drop structure (headwater) can force the water away from the downstream face of the structure, then a "fully developed" hydraulic jump can occur, much like the one in Figure 4.
 A fully developed hydraulic jump is relatively safe for human passage.

 Figure 3 - A hydraulic jump in the lab.
 Flow moves toward the right.